Guide to Walking Holidays in Madeira

 Image

 If your heart is set on Madeira, there are exceptional cycling routes available, allowing you to explore the island's diverse beauty on two wheels.
-Cycling along Madeira's coastline offers a week-long circumnavigation, allowing you to discover the island's floral splendour, unique laurel forests, and remarkable botanical gardens.
-Be captivated by a series of dramatic coastal viewpoints, including the awe-inspiring Cabo Girao, and enjoy a day in Funchal, complete with an included cable-car ride to the unmissable Monte.
+Prepare to be captivated by a series of dramatic coastal viewpoints as you circumnavigate the whole island, taking in the awe-inspiring Cabo Girao and enjoying a day exploring Funchal.
 Madeira's cycling adventures promise a delightful and immersive exploration of the island's rich offerings for those drawn to a different kind of outdoor adventure.

 Footer logos